solovieff/kibernikto/README.md

 Now you can use your_bot `heed_and_reply` method.
 Please note that in this case you will have to apply the plugins yourself.

+- I want to know how to make Kibernikto use my tools!
+Please!
+Implemented, pls wait for the docs to be updated.